OctopusDeploy/blog/blog/2019-12/ultimate-guide-to-rolling-deployments/index.md

 ![Rolling Deployments](rolling-deployments.png)

 Whilst you can deploy new versions of your application, such as a web site by bringing the whole site offline, the question is, what's the impact?
 If the majority of your customers are asleep, then that's probably acceptable.
 But what happens if your customers are using your applications 24-7?
 Today, it's increasingly common to expect systems to always be online and there are a few deployment patterns you can use to achieve this.
-In this article I'll discuss one of these patterns in more depth; Rolling deployments.
+In this article I'll discuss one of these patterns in more depth; Rolling deployments, and provide you with some practical examples of doing it.

 !toc